Top Hat 25: MK I

 Baker built MK 1's.
 Geoff Baker owned Fibreglass Yachts in NSW.
 These MK1's were built from around 1965-72 and had a hand laid up Glass-reinforced plastic hull and are considered to be a little stronger than the latter models.
-From late 1965 TopHats were laid up using a chopper gun (glass only) and by 1968 a Robertson chopper/resin gun was used (one of the first in Australia).
+From late 1965 TopHats were laid up using a chopper gun (glass only) and by 1968 a Robinson (Robo) chopper/resin gun was used (one of the first in Australia).

 The hull was formed in two halves and on completion, the two side moulds were bolted together and chopped strand mat(CSM) and resin applied to join the halves together.
 Whilst still in the mould the plywood bulkheads and stringers were fitted and laminated in place.
 Later a chopper gun was used to apply most of the joining laminate and stringer placement.

 The keel was made from hand laid lead ingots with lead shot and resin used to form a homogeneous mass.
 This was topped with fibreglass and an epoxy coating was applied with the top forming the cabin sole and the space used between the two as a water tank.

 The hull was then removed from the mould and the fibreglass deck was then fitted and glassed in place using CSM.
 Fitout would then continue to the owner's specifications.
 Engines could be either fitted internally with a folding propeller or later in the decade a hole could be cut in the cockpit floor and hull and a laminated square tube allowed an outboard to be fitted.

 The MK1's did not have a sliding hatch above the companionway as did the timber models but had a "key-hole" entry (semi-elliptical shaped cabin top above companionway).
 Above sat the mainsheet traveller, which was a raised stainless steel tube following the contour of the cabin while some were later fitted with a conventional horizontal traveller.
 The cabin profile had a step down to the mast the main sheet winches mounted on steel struts.
 For accommodation, the original standard timber boat had four berths, a centrally located galley and a large chart table as Illingworth placed great importance on the role of the navigator, whilst with many of the MK1's the interior layout was often left up to the individual.
 However, most were built with an enclosed head, vee-berths forward, central galley and settee berths port and starboard.

 Formit Fibreglass brought the moulds from Fibreglass Yachts and produce eight MK1's in 1972.